 4. External hard drives

-If you’re shooting RAW (and I hope you are!), you’ll soon find that the hard drive in your computer starts to fill up fast.
+If you’re shooting RAW (and I hope you are!), you’ll soon find that the hard drive in your computer starts to fill up fast when storing photos with high image quality.
 Plus, without a backup, you’re at the mercy of your computer continuing to operate perfectly in order to access your photos.

 The reality is this: hard drives go bad.
 That’s why it’s important to have a backup!